TheHive-Project/TheHiveDocs/admin/webhook.md

 From TheHive 2.13, you can configure webhooks.
 In this case, each action done on TheHive platform (update a case, add a task, ...) is sent to an http endpoint.
-You can then create a tool that listen on http port and act when specific event occurs.
+You can then create a tool that listens on an http port and acts when specific event occurs.

 ## Configuration

-Webhooks are configured under `webhook` key in configuration.
+Webhooks are configured under the `webhook` key in configuration file.
 Minimal configuration must contain an arbitrary name and an url:
 ```
 webhooks {